mmallicoat/dental-demographics/reports/dental-demographics.rst

 from other dental practices.
 An underserved area could be a good place to start a new practice.

-..
-Revise following paragraph

 Most dental practices in the United States are privately owned.
-A sole dentist or partnership of dentists will finance the opening of a new dental practice themselves.
-Placing the practice in a location that it will be profitable is an important consideration.
+A sole dentist or partnership will finance the opening of a new dental practice themselves.
+Placing the practice in a location that will be profitable is an important part of their business strategy.

-These are concerns even for dentists who do not own their own practice.
-Dentists (in the United States) are usually paid as a percent of the amount of dental care they provide, which in turn is dependent of the amount of business the practice can bring in.
+This is a concern even for dentists who do not own their own practice.
+Dentists in the US are usually paid as a percent of the amount of dental care they provide, which in turn is dependent of the amount of business the practice can bring in.

 In order to find suitable locations for a new dental practice, I compiled demographic data from the US Census Bureau and records of